4 Ways to Use Microsoft 365 for Remote Projects

 • Add the Stream App to Teams.

-So far, we’ve looked at task management for individuals and teams, and how to stay connected with remote team members using engaging content.
+So far, we’ve looked at task management for individuals and teams and how to stay connected with remote team members using engaging content.

-With these apps in use, collaboration and communication will be easier, clear, and centralized in one place.
+With these apps in use, collaboration and communication will be easier, clearer, and centralized in one place.
+Your team will have access to everything they need to complete tasks and support one another.

 Now, it’s time to look at another important area for remote management: well-being.
 Constant change, working from home, worrying news cycles – these take a toll.